Find A Doctor Or Hospital In Your Network.

-Even if you are fit and healthy, it’s always a good idea to have health insurance!
-You have car insurance even though your car is running fine, don’t you?
-Why?
-Just in case something happens.
-The same logic can be applied to health insurance.
-It gives you access to affordable care in case you get hurt or sick.
+Even if you are fit and healthy, it’s always a good idea to have a health plan!
+It gives you access to affordable care in case you get hurt or catch the flu, strep throat, mono and other nasty bugs that tend to make their way around campus every fall.

 Know Your Options